rlvlad/wt-project-2025/docs/sections/abstract.typ

 = Abstract

-/ Overview: This projects hosts the source code -- whicn can be found #link("https://github.com/VictuarVi/tiw-project-2025")[on Github] -- for a web server that handles a playlist management system.
+/ Overview: This project hosts the source code -- which can be found #link("https://github.com/VictuarVi/tiw-project-2025")[on Github] -- for a web server that handles a playlist management system.
 A user is able to register, login and then upload tracks.
-The tracks are strickly associated to one user, similar to a cloud service works.
-The user will be able to create playlist, sourcing from its tracks, and listem to them.
+The tracks are strictly associated to one user, similar to how a cloud service works.
+The user will be able to create playlists, sourcing from their tracks, and listem to them.

 It should be noted there are two versions: a *only-HTML version*, which is structured as a series of seperate webpages; and a *JS version*, which is structured a single-page webapp.
-The functionalities are the same, the code changes at a frontend level.
+The functionalities are mostly the same, the code changes at a frontend level.
 For more information see @original-submission.

 Both of the them feature the same CSS code (see @css-styling).